Justin Owens, CFA, FSA, EA

 Enrolled Actuary, JBEA

-Justin Owens is a director in Russell Investments' Investment Strategy & Solutions team based in Seattle.
+Justin Owens is a senior director, co-head of strategic asset allocation for Russell Investments based in Seattle.
 As a subject matter expert on defined benefit plans, Justin regularly publishes research on risk management and investment strategy topics for DB plan sponsors.
 Justin is also responsible for the completion and presentation of strategic reviews (asset/liability studies) and risk-budgeting exercises for clients and prospects.

 Justin ensures strategic reviews are completed in compliance with current actuarial funding laws and accounting standards, performed using industry best practices.
 As part of the strategic review process, Justin educates clients on the impact of current pension industry regulations and trends, including best practices for funding and investment strategies.